davidlaprade/davidlaprade.github.io/_posts/2017-1-20-my-fish-oil-experiment.md

 CDC, is a compelling reason for me to continue taking fish oil.

 As encouraging as these results were, I was taking a fairly large amount of fish
 oil: 4x as much as the bottle recommended.
+Why?

 I did this because I wanted to reproduce, as closely as possible, the studies that had observed such marked changes in triglyceride levels.
 One such study was